woodard/libabigail/doc/manuals/abidiff.rst

-libraries that includes changes about function and variable sub-types, ``abidiff`` uses by default, debug information in `DWARF`_ format, if present, otherwise it compares interfaces using debug information in `CTF`_ format, if present, finally, if neither is found, it uses only `ELF`_ symbols to report which of them were added or removed.
+libraries that includes changes about function and variable sub-types, ``abidiff`` uses by default, debug information in `DWARF`_ format, if present, otherwise it compares interfaces using debug information in `CTF`_ or `BTF`_ formats, if present.
+Finally, if no debug info in these formats is found, it only considers `ELF`_ symbols and report about their addition or removal.

 .. include:: tools-use-libabigail.txt